Last updated: June 15, 2026

 - Complete the interview if your state requires one.

-- Keep proof of anything you submit.
+- Save proof of anything you submit.

 Documents and information to gather

-| What the office may ask for | Examples | Tip |
+| What they may ask for | Examples | Tip |

 |---|---|---|

-| Identity | Driver license, state ID, passport, school ID, or other proof. | Ask what else they accept if your ID is lost. |
+| Identity | Driver license, state ID, passport, school ID, or other accepted proof. | Ask what else they accept if your ID is lost. |

-| Household members | Names, birth dates, Social Security numbers if available, and relationship to you. | Tell the office if custody or living arrangements are shared. |
+| Household members | Names, birth dates, relationships, and Social Security numbers if available. | Explain shared custody or changing living arrangements. |

 | Income | Pay stubs, employer letter, child support, unemployment, benefits, or self-employment notes. | If income changed, explain the change in writing. |

-| Expenses | Rent, mortgage, utilities, child care, child support paid, and some medical costs for elderly or disabled members. | Expenses can affect the budget, so report them carefully. |
+| Expenses | Rent, mortgage, utilities, child care, child support paid, and some medical costs for older or disabled members. | Expenses may affect the budget, so report them clearly. |

-| Immigration or student details | Only if they apply to your household. | Ask a legal aid group if you are unsure about immigration-sensitive questions. |
+| Student or immigration details | Only if they apply to your household. | Ask legal aid if you are unsure about immigration-sensitive questions. |

-Renewals, interviews, and EBT card problems
+Renewals, interviews, and changes

 SNAP is not usually approved forever.
 Your state will send renewal or recertification notices.
 Read every notice, even if it looks like junk mail.
 A missed interview, missed renewal form, or late proof can stop benefits.